StemmlerSisters/Home/accepted/2024/PMUI-Readme-rendering.md

 This is to ensure that users using the Browse tab will not see the README tab if they do not have a remote source that allows README downloads.

 When there is no README available we will display a message to the user in the README tab.
-These messages will display when the selected package does not have an embedded README or the remote sources returns no results for the README.
+>There is no README available for the selected package version.
+For me information please visit [aka.ms/nuget/noreadme](https://aka.ms/nuget/noreadme).

 The selected tab will not change even when the newly selected package does not have an embedded README.

-When selected package is the latest version:
->There is no README available for the selected package.
->
->Only the package maintainer can add a README.
->If you are not the maintainer, please consider filing an issue or contacting the maintainer to request a README.
->
->For instructions on how to add a README, please visit [aka.ms/nuget/readme](https://aka.ms/nuget/readme).

-When selected package isn't the latest version:
->There is no README available for the selected package version, please consider checking the latest version.

 If there is an error rendering the README then a message will be displayed for the users.